taranjeet/taranjeet.github.io/_posts/2018-01-26-elasticsearch-completion-suggester.md

 ### Mapping

 To use Completion Suggester, a special type of mapping type called `completion` is defined.
-Let’s take example of Marvel movie data and define an index named `movies` with type as `marvels` .
+Let’s take an example of Marvel movie data and define an index named `movies` with type as `marvels` .
 Complete movie list can be accessed from [here](https://github.com/taranjeet/data/blob/master/marvel_movies_v2.json)

 {% gist 7f51e6050d0c6ca4e1404f5e8350cd2d %}

 Here `name.completion` is a type of completion field.
-On this field, we can add various other mapping parameters like analyzer, search_analyzer, etc.
+In this field, we can add various other mapping parameters like analyzer, search_analyzer, etc.

 ### Indexing Data